joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 ## 📖 Project Overview

 This project is an end-to-end business intelligence solution built in Power BI using the AdventureWorks dataset.
-It transforms transactional sales data into interactive dashboards that help monitor sales performance, product trends, and customer behavior.
+It transforms sales data into interactive dashboards that help monitor sales performance, product trends, and customer behavior.
 The report combines data modeling, DAX calculations, and data visualization to support business decision-making.

 ## 🎯 Business Problem